-The novel, A Prayer for Owen Meany presents a clash of worldviews.
+The second chapter of the novel A Prayer for Owen Meany presents a clash of worldviews.
 Owen sees and understands the world in a much different way than do the young Johnny and the other characters in the novel.
-The key difference is that Owen is not as strongly influenced by modern secularism as are most.
+The key difference is that Owen is not as strongly influenced by modern secularism as are the rest.

 Modern secularism finds its roots in the Enlightenment.
 Before the Enlightenment, and in those cultures less affected by the Enlightenment, it is not so easy to separate the spiritual from the material.
 For the pre-modern mind, a tree or a person or even an act have both spiritual and material dimensions that are inseparable.
 Where the modern mind believes this separation is essential, the pre-Modern mind rejects such boundaries.
 This latter view, because the transcendent indwells the immanent, can be called the incarnational view of reality.